piposa/klipper-toolchanger-experimental/usermods/README.md

 # User Mods

-This folder is intended for others to propose new functions and features, and keep it quarantined until Viesturz (the creator and maintainer) has the chance to review it.
+This folder is intended for others to propose new functions and features, and keep it quarantined until I have the chance to review it.

 ## Ground rules